bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 ## Configure PX Storage

 The last step we need to do to complete our K8S cluster is to install PX.
 This release of PX requires a keystore DB such as etcd or consul.
 For this lab it was decided use an etcd.
 Etcd can be setup to run locally as a single instance, or a cluster, and can even be setup to run remotely as a service.
 For this lab, etcd is setup to run as a container on the master K8S node and on specific ports that dont conflict with ports being used by the K8S KV.
 Portworx does not recommend using the existing K8S Keystore for running PX.
 There is an upcoming release of PX that will come with its own builtin KV, thus removing the need to install etcd or consul.
-Please follow the portworx website to stay up to date when the built in kv option will eb available.
+Please follow the portworx website to stay up to date when the built in kv option will be available.

 First collect the private IP on the K8S master node bond0:0 interface and export the IP into a variable as follows: